-Introduction to Human Computer Interaction

-This course will cover some of the core concepts in HCI relating to users and technology use.
-These include the notions of the interface, interactivity and interaction.
-Traditional ways of characterizing these aspects of the relationship between technology and users will also be examined in terms of various usability aspects.
+HCIIOI CREDITS: 3 PREREQUISITE(S): NONE Introduction to Human Computer Interaction \bigcirc This course will cover some of the core concepts in HCI relating to use interactivity and interaction.
+Traditional ways of characterizing these as examined in terms of various usability aspects.
+6,

-Human Factors

-This course will focus on human physical and cognitive capacities and how an understanding of them should inform the design of such everyday things as tools, information displays and computer software design.
+Human Factors \bigcirc This course will focus on human physical and cognitive capacities and how an understanding of them should inform the design of such everyday things as tools, information displays and computer software design.
 Among other topics, it will discuss the interaction of humans with computer systems, a domain generally known as Human Computer Interaction.
 The goal is to help students learn and apply cognitive science theory and principles to increase the convenient use of man-made objects and systems, to reduce errors, and to increase productivity and improve safety by using such tools and systems.